Kotlin/kotlinx.coroutines/docs/flow.md

 ### Flow builders

 The `flow { ... }` builder from the previous examples is the most basic one.
-There are other builders for convenient declaration of flows:
+There are other builders for easier declaration of flows:

 * [flowOf] builder that defines a flow emitting a fixed set of values.
 * Various collections and sequences can be converted to flows using `.asFlow()` extension functions.

-Thus, the example that prints numbers from 1 to 3 from a flow can be written as:
+So, the example that prints the numbers from 1 to 3 from a flow can be written as:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">